mhazoldt/vs-code-terminal-button/terminal-button/README.md

-This will add a 'Terminal' to your status bar that toggles the integrated terminal.
+This will add a 'Terminal' button to your status bar that toggles the integrated terminal.

 It also registers a command 'Add/Remove Terminal Button'.